redhat-partner-solutions/crucible/README.md

 ### Privilege Escalation

-For simplicity we suggest that passwordless sudo is set up on all machines.
-If this is not desirable or possible in your environment then there are two options:
+For simplicity, we suggest that passwordless sudo is set up on all machines.
+If this is not desirable or possible in your environment, then there are two options:

 1. Use the same sudo password for all hosts, and use the `-K` flag on `ansible-playbook`.
 This will cause Ansible to [prompt for the sudo password](https://docs.ansible.com/ansible/2.9/user_guide/become.html#become-command-line-options).
 The password provided is then used for *all* hosts.
 1. Set the `ansible_become_password` variable for each host that needs a [sudo password](https://docs.ansible.com/ansible/2.9/user_guide/become.html#become-connection-variables).
 The passwords can be securely stored in an encrypted Ansible vault.